WindowsXP95/ChromiumOS-buildscript/README.md

-# chromeos-build
+# CrOS Builder Kit
-Scripts to build Chrome OS easily
+Scripts to build Chrome OS/ Chromium OS easily

 ## How to run Chromium OS on KVM